-Louisiana Intentional Tort
+Louisiana Intentional Torts

 The leading Louisiana intentional tort case of Bazley v.
 Tortorich, 397 So.2d 475 (La.1981) provides the definition of intent for intentional torts.
 To have committed an intentional tort, the defendant must consciously desire to bring about the physical results of his act or believe they were substantially certain to follow from what he did.

-There are several specific intentional torts such as battery, assault, false imprisonment, malicious prosecution, intentional infliction of emotional distress, retaliatory discharge, trespass to land, trespass to chattels, conversion and fraud.
+There are several specific intentional torts such as battery, assault, false imprisonment, malicious prosecution, intentional infliction of emotional distress, retaliatory discharge, trespass to land, trespass to chattels, conversion, and fraud.

 If you have suffered personal injuries because of an intentional tort, please call me at 866-558-9151 or submit your inquiry online.
-Please be advised that you may be facing important legal deadlines so don’t delay.
+Please be advised that you may be facing important legal deadlines, so don’t delay.